 The next course starts on 17 May and you can sign up today!

-1st Thursday of the month 10.30am – 12noon at The George Coffee Shop, Church Street, Martock, TA12 6LJ
+1st Thursday of the month, 12pm – 2pm at The Nags Head, East Street, Martock, TA12 6NF.

-First Wednesday of the month, 11am – 12.30pm at the Keinton Mandeville Village Hall, Chistles Lane, Somerton, TA11 6ES.
+1st Wednesday of the month, 11am – 12:30pm at the Keinton Mandeville Village Hall, Chistles Lane, Somerton, TA11 6ES.

 The Filo Project is an award winning not-for-profit social enterprise offering high quality small group day care for older people who are socially isolated and are experiencing symptoms associated with early to moderate dementia.